nervous-energy/connells-readme/README.md

-# Connell's Manager ReadMe [WIP]
+# Connell's Manager Readme [WIP]

 All rights reserved

-#### Intention
-This readme outlines how I approach about leadership and people management.
-The principles I describe are ideals, and I often fall short!
-Finally, I am, and always will be a student, with much to learn, so this is a living document whose contents may change over time.

-## About me
+## About me & this Readme
 I'm Connell.
 I trained as a medical doctor before branching into software engineering, product and entrepreneurship.
 Though today medicine takes up only a small fraction of my time, it is a huge part of who I am, and how I think.

+This readme outlines how I think about leadership, strategy and people management.
+The principles I describe are ideals, and I often fall short!
+I am, and always will be a student, with much to learn, so this is a living document whose contents may change over time.

 ## Algorithms